albeisoft/hotel-booking-php-symfony-vue/README.md

 	* lexik/jwt-authentication-bundle (this bundle provides JWT (Json Web Token) authentication for your Symfony API)
 	* nelmio/NelmioCorsBundle (Adds CORS [Cross-Origin Resource Sharing] headers support in your Symfony application)
 	* etc.
-- front end (client side, browser side) with JavaScript and Vue (Vue.js) version 3.x. that is an JavaScript open-source model–view–viewmodel (MVVM) front end JavaScript framework for building user interfaces and single-page applications (SPA); moment.js (for date formating and date processing with Vue); etc.
+- front end (client side, browser side) with JavaScript and:
+	* Vue (Vue.js) version 3.x. that is an JavaScript open-source model–view–viewmodel (MVVM) front end JavaScript framework for building user interfaces and single-page applications (SPA);
+	* Pinia (the intuitive store for Vue.js) - Pinia is a store library for Vue, it allows you to share a state across components/pages.
+If you are familiar with the Composition API, you might be thinking you can already share a global state with a simple export const state = reactive({}).
+	Pinia builds an easy and properly typed state management system using the new reactivity mechanism and is an excellent library for managing the reactive state of your application.
+When compared to Vuex, the Pinia API is significantly easier to learn and makes your code a lot easier to read.;
+	* moment.js (for date formating and date processing with Vue);
+	* PrimeVue (Vue UI Component Library) - PrimeVue is a member of a group of open source UI component libraries provided by PrimeTek.
+Besides the PrimeVue component library, PrimeTek also provides versions for Java (PrimeFaces), Angular (PrimeNG) and React (PrimeReact).
 - database: MariaDB (MariaDB Server is one of the most popular open source relational databases.
 It's made by the original developers of MySQL and guaranteed to stay open source.).

 Installation